ib-ruby/ib-ruby/README.md

 4. Start Interactive Broker's Trader Work Station or Gateway before your code attempts to connect to it.
-Note that TWS and Gateway listen to different ports, this library assumes connection to Gateway on the same machine (localhost:4002) by default, this can be changed via :host and :port options given to IB::Connection.new.
+Note that TWS and Gateway listen to different ports, this library assumes connection to Gateway on the same machine (localhost:4002) by default, this can be changed via :host and :port options given to `IB::Connection.new` or `IB::Gateway.new`.

 ## SYNOPSIS:
 To play around, a [Console-App]( https://github.com/ib-ruby/ib-ruby/wiki/Console) is included.
 Change to the bin-directory and run